MyPureCloud/purecloud-for-salesforce-einstein-example/README.md

-# PureCloud for Salesforce Einstein Example
+# Genesys Cloud for Salesforce Einstein Example

 This repository contains a Salesforce Lightning component, Apex classes, and supporting files for use with Genesys Cloud for Salesforce.
 These items show how Salesforce Einstein can display Salesforce Knowledge articles based on ACD chat messages and voice transcripts from Genesys Cloud for Salesforce.